Unfortunately we are unable to offer placements in Ghana in 2018-19.*

 In Ghana, over 300,000 live with a severe visual impairment.
 They're often undervalued by those around them - and as a result, excluded by society.
 All because of a lack of understanding about their disability.

-International Service are launching a new project, REACT, in northern Ghana in 2018 tackling the stigma around disability.
+International Service launched a new project, REACT, in northern Ghana in 2018 tackling the stigma around disability.
 Volunteers will train both disabled and non-disabled people to play the inclusive Paralympic sport of goalball.

 They'll offer visually impaired Ghanaian people an opportunity to push their self-development.
 And they'll be raising awareness about disabilities through interactive discussions in local communities and on local radio.